AmenGemechu/p1/README.md

 ![home](https://user-images.githubusercontent.com/81637641/222145687-cb0a7203-4ad4-4bdf-8c91-e3a089d6c0e3.png)

 * Apps
-- The Apps section will allow user to see the listed disable friendly applications, as well as the discription and divice compatability.
+- The Apps section will allow user to see the listed disable friendly applications, as well as the discription and divice compatability with direct link to the app store.
+- Users can easly find the links by either clicking the app logo or by clicking the name of the application in the description text.

 ![apps](https://user-images.githubusercontent.com/81637641/222147279-d749ea5f-169b-4739-b76e-e44c98e04f39.png)